The Contact Winter Music Festival is an electronic dance music festival that takes place at the Pacific Coliseum at the end of December.

 TIP #1: Buy your tickets as early as possible since the tiers sell out fast.

 TIP #2: Pre-arrange your way home to beat the rush for taxis outside the event.
-This could include public transit, a ride from family/friends or maybe a hired driver.
-If you are really stuck and need to get a taxi, it is usually easier to get one a few blocks up from the festival.
+This could include public transit, a ride from family/friends, or maybe a hired driver.

-TIP #4: Get through the security line fastest by arriving early (right when the festival starts).
-The line can get quite long later in the evening so arrive as early as you can to beat the rush.
-You also get the added bonus of seeing the opening acts which are usually local artists that play great music.
+TIP #3: Get through the security line fastest by arriving early (right when the festival starts).
+The line can get quite long later in the evening.

-TIP #5: It can be hard to hear your phone inside so always have a designated meeting time and place with your friends.
+TIP #4: It can be hard to hear your phone inside, so always have a designated meeting time and place with your friends.

-TIP #6: If you have sensitive ears, or want to still be able to hear at the end of the concert, and 50 years later, don’t stand in front of the speakers.
-Putting a set of ear plugs in your pocket just in case you want them isn’t a bad idea either.
+TIP #5: If you have sensitive ears or want to still be able to hear at the end of the concert-and 50 years later-put a set of earplugs in your pocket to protect your ears.

 Other Information